-HMRC - OT05302 - Methods - Dependence Upon Kind Of Oil Being Valued
+HMRC - OT05302 - Valuation Methods Depend Upon The Kind Of Oil Being Valued

 Each kind of oil disposed of non-arm’s length (or appropriated) is valued separately.
 (Note that “oil” is defined in OTA75\S1(1)*; this definition is much wider than the normal usage of the word “oil” as used in the context of the phrase “North Sea Oil”).